tox-dev/tox/doc/config.rst

     .. versionadded:: 3.1.0

-    If ``True``, :confval:`basepython` settings that conflict with the Python variant for a environments using default factors, such as ``py27`` or ``py35``, will be ignored.
+    If ``True``, :confval:`basepython` settings that conflict with the Python variant for environments using default factors, such as ``py27`` or ``py35``, will be ignored.
 This allows you to configure :confval:`basepython` in the global testenv without affecting these factors.
 If ``False``, the default, a warning will be emitted if a conflict